Claudio Spinelli

-Claudio Paul Spinelli (born 21 June 1997) is an Argentine footballer who plays for Independiente del Valle as a forward.
+Claudio Paul Spinelli (born 21 June 1997) is an Argentine footballer who plays as a forward for Campeonato Brasileiro Série A club Vasco da Gama.

 Club career

 In July 2018, he signed with Serie A Italian club Genoa, and on 14 August 2018, he was sent on a season-long loan to Serie B club Crotone.

 He made his Serie B debut for Crotone on 26 August 2018 in a game against Cittadella as an 82nd-minute substitute for Davide Faraoni.
 He made his first start for Crotone on 20 October 2018 against Padova and scored his first goal in Italy in the 12th minute as Crotone won 2–1.

 On 30 January 2019, Spinelli joined Argentine club Argentinos Juniors on loan until 30 June 2019.
 Spinelli scored his first goal for Argentinos Juniors on 5 March 2019 in a 4–1 victory over Douglas Haig in the Copa Argentina.
 Spinelli scored his second goal for Argentinos Juniors on 14 April 2019 in a 3–2 victory over Independiente in the Copa de la Superliga.

 On 1 October 2020, Spinelli joined Slovenian side Koper on a season-long loan.

 On 19 July 2021, he joined Oleksandriya in Ukraine.

 On 17 March 2022, Spinelli signed with Lanús.